kylegortych/dotfiles/README.md

 # dotfiles
 sys config files for various applications
+## Literate Refactoring
+Reminder to view raw on main_conf.org to see actual syntax.
 ## dir descript
 This repo's root is treated as home, as such any paths that are up a directory will follow normal path conventions.
 Any config files that don't have a symbolic link to .config will also follow normal path conventions.
 ## Reminder